AndriiDS/londons_fashionable_finds/README.md

 | Income Rank                    | Web scraping, Ministry of Housing, Communities & Local Government                                         |

 ## Project Structure

-The project is organized into the following directories and files:
+The project is organised into the following directories and files:

 - `01_Data_Collection`: Contains scripts and data files for collecting data from various sources, such as charity registers and geographic information.
-- `02_Data_Preprocessing`: Scripts for cleaning and preprocessing the collected data to make it suitable for analysis and modeling.
+- `02_Data_Preprocessing`: Scripts for cleaning and preprocessing the collected data to make it suitable for analysis and modelling.
 - `03_EDA`: Scripts and notebooks for exploratory data analysis (EDA) and feature engineering.
-- `04_Model`: Contains the code for the initial dynamic Flask app hosted on Heroku, as well as scripts for training and evaluating machine learning models on the processed data.
-The folder now serves as a reference for the dynamic version of the project.
+- `04_Model`: Scripts for training and evaluating machine learning models on the processed data.
-- `static`: Contains the static files, such as JavaScript, for the static GitHub Pages site.
-- `data`: Contains data files like the JSON file with the ranked shops for the static site.
-- `index.html`: The main HTML file for the static GitHub Pages site.
-- `main.js`: JavaScript file to load and display the data on the static site.
-- `README.md`: The README file providing an overview of the project, its structure, and how to use it.

-Note: The `app.py`, `templates`, and `requirements.txt` files are no longer in use, as they were part of the initial dynamic Flask app.
-These files can be found in the `04_Model` folder as a reference for the dynamic version of the project.
+- `Documentation`: Contains project documentation files, including explanations, additional resources, and the `previous_dynamic_website` folder for the earlier dynamic version of the project.
+- `app.py`: The main script for running the web application (for the dynamic version).
+- `templates`: Contains HTML templates for the web application (for the dynamic version).
+- `requirements.txt`: A list of required Python packages for this project.

 ## Setup